kripken/speak.js/README.markdown

 See demo.html for an example use.

-speak.js is the unminified version, speak.min.js is after being run through the Closure Compiler.
-You should probably use that one.

 Building
 --------

 Run emscripten.sh inside src/.
 Note that you need to change the paths there.

+That will generate speak.full.js, which is the unminified version.
+It is recommended to minify that (for example, using the closure compiler). speak.js in this repo is minified.

+demo.full.html is the same as demo.html but uses speak.full.js.
+It is useful for testing.